 Buying from a store

-The engagement rings in stores and online have usually been mass produced in a factory overseas and often have quality control issues with stones falling out etc (I know because repairing it helps pay my mortgage!).
+The engagement rings in stores and online have usually been mass produced in a factory overseas and often engagement ring with invisible setting have quality control issues with stones falling out etc (I know because repairing it helps pay my mortgage!).
 Plus add on the 200% + markup that stores add on, then how much is the jewellery actually worth?
 Ask yourself, How can they always afford to knock off 50% in sale?

 Don’t be fooled by the ‘hand finished’ description.
 This just means a human being might have polished it at the end of the manufacture.
 At a push, the jewellery might be hand set.
 True story – I once asked a well-known jewellery store in Melbourne if their rings were handmade and was told yes.
 They weren’t.
 A jeweller like me can spot it straight away.